 The final component of that deep respect is the community that cultivates the oil.
 This aspect of our supply chain is like a family tie binding us to the place we called home.
 We wire the money directly to the monastery at Qozhaya.

-There’s no middleman and no red tape.
 It’s about the connection with the land where our goods come from and the people who work that land because oil is something that should be made with integrity.

 When you realize how deeply connected we all are—to each other, to the earth, to people across the world—you feel that connection when you apply the oils, and you know that your money went directly to aid and support the artisans and the workers.